Will my air conditioning unit help remove humidity in my home?

 When considering humidity and warm temperature, mold – a fungus – loves this time of environment to grow.

-The most common reactions individuals have to mold is allergic reactions.
+The most common reaction individuals have to mold is allergic reactions.

 This can include: